Jamie956/Jamie956.github.io/frontend/angular.md

 The application must be bootstrapped at runtime to start the process of rendering.

 The role of main.ts is to bootstrap the Angular application.
-The contents of the main.ts

-the platformBrowserDynamic object is used to tell Angular which module is being loading
+The platformBrowserDynamic object is used to tell Angular which module is being loading

-It can take a moment for all the assets to load and initialize before the component renders.
-This is known as Just in Time compilation (JiT)
+It can take a moment for all the assets to load and initialize before the component renders. this is known as Just in Time compilation (JiT)